vdubya/BIMJSON/README.md

   - `"serial number"`
   - `"installation_date"` in a ISO 8601 format (e.g. 1997-07-16)
   - `"bar_code"`
-- `"Component"` objects may have an array member called `"systems"` containing objects with at least a `"system_id"` as a foreign key to the objects in the "AttributeColletion" of type `"System"`.
+- `"Component"` objects may have an array member called `"systems"` containing objects with at least a `"system_id"` as a foreign key to the objects in the "AttributeCollection" of type `"System"`.
 For data exchanges, these objects may also contain all the attributes and objects from the related `"System"` type BIMJSON object.
-- `"Component"` objects may have a single object member called `"component_type"` containing at least a `"component_type_id"` as a foreign key to the objects in the `"AttributeColletion"` of type `"ComponentType"`.
+- `"Component"` objects may have a single object member called `"component_type"` containing at least a `"component_type_id"` as a foreign key to the objects in the `"AttributeCollection"` of type `"ComponentType"`.
 For data exchanges, this object may also contain all the attributes and objects from the related `"ComponentType"` BIMJSON object.

 ### 6.1.
 The ComponentType Attribute
 - The non-geometric data of identical components in a building is stored in an `"AttributeCollection"` of `"featureType"` `"ComponentType"`
-- As an alternative to being transmitted in a separate **compnent_types.json** file, a single object of this type can be included with each "Component" feature.
+- As an alternative to being transmitted in a separate **component_types.json** file, a single object of this type can be included with each "Component" feature.
-- In addtion to the standard members of an `"AttributeCollection"`, `"ComponentType"` objects shall have 2 additional attributes:
+- In addition to the standard members of an `"AttributeCollection"`, `"ComponentType"` objects shall have 2 additional attributes:
   - `"model_number"`
   - `"manufacturer_id"` (a unique ID in contacts.json)